Government accused of ‘weakening’ Online Safety Bill as it axes key measures

 The bill is due to return to parliament next week after being repeatedly delayed, and the government hopes for it to become law before the summer recess.

-“Unregulated social media has damaged our children for too long and it must end,” said Ms Donelan, the culture secretary.
-“I will bring a strengthened Online Safety Bill back to parliament which will allow parents to see and act on the dangers sites pose to young people.
+Culture secretary Michelle Donelan defended the decision to drop the “legal but harmful” duties from the bill – saying it was “confusing” and “could have stifled free speech”.

-“It is also freed from any threat that tech firms or future governments could use the laws as a licence to censor legitimate views.
-Young people will be safeguarded, criminality stamped out and adults given control over what they see and engage with online.
+But she insisted that protections for children have been strengthened.
+Ms Donelan told Times Radio that she said the government was “in essence” introducing “legal but harmful for children” through other provisions in the bill.

+“Unregulated social media has damaged our children for too long and it must end,” said Ms Donelan.
 “We now have a binary choice: to get these measures into law and improve things or squabble in the status quo and leave more young lives at risk.”

 The Molly Rose Foundation, a suicide prevention campaign set up by the family of Molly Russell, said it was “disappointed” that the bill had been “watered down”, adding: “Freedom of speech is an important issue but, this isn’t about freedom of speech, it’s about the freedom to live.”